gojiplus/lost_years/README.md

     * **Inputs:**
         * The function expects 4 inputs: `age, sex, year, and country`.
 If any of the inputs are not available, it errors out.
         * **Closest Year and Age Matching** By default, we match to the closest year; not all countries provide expected years left for all years or all ages.
-The year we match to is `hld_year1`.
+The year we match to is `who_year`.
 Same for age.
 If the age provided is not available, we match to the closest age and store the matched age in the `who_age` column.

     * **What the function does**
         * Joins to WHO data